-Recently, I met with a leader who was in the process of losing heart.
+A few years ago I met with a leader who was in the process of losing heart.
 I have seen the look in his eyes a hundred times before.
-(I had seen it in my own mirror on more than one occasion.)
+(I have seen it in my own mirror on more than one occasion.)

 My friend was under attack.
 He had just discovered that one of his board members was campaigning to unseat him.
 Worse, one of his children had just been diagnosed with a chronic disease.
-As a result of these issues, he was struggling with the typical symptoms of stress—insomnia, indigestion, and back pain.
+As a result, he was struggling with the typical symptoms of stress: insomnia, indigestion, and back pain.

 He was ready to throw in the towel.
-And, who could blame him?
-Life is hard.
+And who could blame him?
+Life can be brutal sometimes.

 How can leaders cultivate a healthy heart?
 I would suggest four disciplines:

-I believe this is best done by reading the Bible and praying.
+For me this is best done with a regular quiet time, including reading the Bible and praying.
 I have also found it helpful to read other spiritual writings, especially those of the desert fathers.
 Anything outside of our own time gives us much-needed perspective, as C.S.
-Lewis notes in his Introduction to On the Incarnation by St. Athanasius.
+Lewis notes in his introduction to On the Incarnation by St. Athanasius.

-- The Discipline of Rest.
+Oftentimes what looks like discouragement is just weariness.
 God has built rest into our very physiology.
 We are made to shut down for a third of the daily cycle.
-One of the quickest ways to lose perspective is to cheat ourselves out of this God-given “off switch.”
+One of the quickest ways to lose perspective is to cheat ourselves out of this God-given off switch.

 Recreation involves any activity that gives us the opportunity to express our creativity.
 For some, it might involve painting, writing, or playing a musical instrument.
-For others, it might even involve rebuilding an engine or baking a cake.
-These activities never seem urgent, but they are vitally important.
+For me, getting outdoors and fishing is the ultimate.
+It lets me totally detach from work, shift my focus to the present, and reconnect with my heart.

 But in a world of social media and faux connections, we must be intentional about building authentic relationships and real community.
 This means making time—quality time—for our family members and friends.
 It means taking the initiative to invest in those we love.

 I realize that I have only scratched the surface.
 This topic is worthy of an entire book.
-My hope in writing this short post is simply to put your heart on your radar, so that you will nurture it and find it to be a resource in the challenging times ahead.
+My hope is simply to put your heart on your radar, so that you will nurture it and find it to be a resource in the challenging times ahead.